 Seven Types Of Lace Wedding Dresses To Captivate Your Guests

 A softer lace, this lace lacks a tulle back, making it more flexible, and contours around the body with more ease.
-Our Megan gown is constructed of gorgeous allover knit lace with an embossed floral detail.
+The Tina Dawn and Geraldine gowns are constructed of gorgeous allover knit lace with an embossed floral detail.

-Also called Venetian lace, Guipure is a firm, stiff lace without a net background.
-Patterns are created by a series of close, embroidered stitches onto a fine fabric that seems to disappear in the finished piece.
-Take a look at the allover Guipure floral lace on Bexley.
+Also called Venetian lace, Guipure is a firm, stiff lace where motif patterns are connected by bars or plaits rather than net or mesh.
+Take a look at the allover Guipure floral lace on Terry.

 Delicate patterns are tightly stitched onto an illusion base, forming the appearance of an applique.
-Embroidered lace pieces on a separate tulle layer creates depth and dimension in our Everly and Autumn gowns.
+Embroidered with beading or sequin lace pieces on a separate tulle layer creates depth and dimension in the Easton and Elsie gowns.